shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

  Continual Improvement consists of 5 phases:
   1. Measure - Collecting data to answers business questions.
   2. Report - Produce reports or dashboards to the decision makers so as to empower them to make business decisions.
-  3. Analyse - Identyfing larger trands or to develop a hypothisis which reflects your expectations and figuring out why the numbers do or do not match.
+  3. Analyse - Identifying larger trends or to develop a hypothesis which reflects your expectations and figuring out why the numbers do or do not match.
   4. Test - Try different solutions to the problems discovered through analysis.
   5. Repeat the process to improve.

 2.2 Core analysis techniques

+Describe segmentation and why it is an important technique for good analysis.
+Understand the importance of using internal and external benchmarks to add context to your data.

+Segmentation
+Segmentation allows you to analyse subsets of data.
+You can segment your data my marketing channel.
+Understanding this allows you to see which channel is responsible for changes in your data.

+Context
+Adding context to your data is very important and allows you to understand if performance is good or bad.
+Context can be set internally or externally.

+2.3 Conversions and conversion attribution
+Define the term "conversion"
+Explain how marketing attribution works in Google Analytics and why understanding attribution is important for good analysis.
+Understand the “last-click” attribution model versus other models.